 With an interdisciplinary background in environmental studies and geography, my research broadly focuses on interactions among food sovereignty, natural resource governance, and communities in rural and coastal contexts.

-An important component of my research program involves examining the role of small-scale fisheries in sustainable local food systems.
-My current research project is focusing on transboundary fisheries governance in the Great Lakes region in the context of Indigenous peoples resource access and food sovereignty.
+An important component of my research program involves examining the role of small-scale fisheries in sustainable food systems.
+My current research project looks at transboundary fisheries governance in the Great Lakes region with a focus on Indigenous food sovereignty.

 My doctoral research looked at the impacts of collapsed fish stocks on the local food systems of fishing-dependent communities on the west coast of Newfoundland, Canada.